Career of Virat Kohli: 20232025: Resurgence and T20I & Test Retirements

 Overall, he had a below-average 2024, scoring only 655 runs in 23 matches with an average of 21.83 and just one century.

 In 2025 ICC Champion's trophy match against Pakistan, following his unbeaten 100 against Pakistan, he scored 84 runs off 98 balls, the most for India in the semi-final match against Australia, helping India win by four wickets.
 This victory secured India's spot in the final He also surpassed Tendulkar's record for most 50-plus scores in ICC ODI tournaments, with 24 scores to his name, along with being India's top run-scorer in the tournament's history.
 Overall Kohli had a solid performance in the 2025 ICC Champions Trophy, scoring 217 runs over four matches.
 However, in the final match against New Zealand, he was dismissed for just 1 run.
 Nonetheless, India went on to win the tournament by four wickets.
 For his performances, he was named in team of the tournament by ICC.
 Later, on 12 May 2025, he announced his retirement from the Test format with the fifth test of 2024-25 Border-Gavaskar Trophy played in Sydney being his last Test match.

+Following his Test retirement, the three-match ODI series against Australia in October 2025 saw Kohli initially struggle, as he registered two consecutive ducks in the first two matches of the series.
+However, he bounced back in the final ODI at the SCG in Sydney, scoring a match-winning, unbeaten 74* off 81 deliveries forming a crucial unbeaten 168 run partnership with Rohit Sharma to help India secure a nine-wicket victory.
+During the three-match ODI series against South Africa at home, Kohli achieved multiple world records in that series.
+In the first match at Ranchi, he scored 135 off 120 deliveries which was his 52nd century in a single format (ODIs), breaking Sachin Tendulkar's record of 49 ODI centuries.
+He followed this with his 53rd ODI century scoring 102 off 93 deliveries in the 2nd match at Raipur extending his world record for the most instances of scoring back-to-back ODI centuries to 11.
+Kohli finished the series as the leading run-scorer with 302 runs at an exceptional average of 151, culminating in an unbeaten 65* off 45 in the decider in Visakhapatnam and earning him the Player of the Series award for a record-extending 12th time in his ODI career helping India to win the series 2-1.

+Later Years (2026present)

+Kohli began 2026 with scores of 93, 23 and 124 in the ODI series against New Zealand national cricket team.
+He was named Player of the Match for his 93 in the opening ODI and scored 124 in the series-deciding match.
+However, it went in vain as India lost by 41 runs.